Couturier plays left winger on fourth line in Flyers' home opener

 Couturier, of course, has been a top-six center for a while now in Philadelphia.
 He won the 2019-20 Selke Trophy as the NHL's best defensive forward.

+When did he find out he was playing left winger Saturday night and how different was it?

+"I found out right before the game," Couturier said after the Flyers' 3-0 loss to the Canucks.
+"How different?
+I don't know.
+It's a little adjustment, but I've played it before.
+Playing with [Claude Giroux] for a couple of years, we would flip flop here and there."

-Entering the home opener against the Canucks, Couturier had an assist and five shots through four games and 12:56 minutes per game.
+Entering the home opener, Couturier had an assist and five shots through four games and 12:56 minutes per game.
+He played 15:58 minutes Saturday night and moved back to center around the midway mark of the game.

-Saturday night marked his 800th career NHL game and first home opener as the Flyers' captain.

 Philadelphia Flyers